Settings control the overall plugin function.

 This plugin can act as an endpoint for a Stripe webhook and will send an email to the site owner with the details.

-This notification is particularly useful for new sites/SaaS offerings in that resources can be provisioned manually for new customers before the automated functionality is ready.
+This notification is particularly useful for new sites/SaaS offerings because resources can be provisioned manually for new customers before the automated functionality is ready.

-See the Stripe documentation to create the webhook and then copy/paste the secret into this field.
+See the Stripe documentation to create the webhook and copy/paste the secret into this field.

 The value should begin with